GameFan: The Adventures of Monitaur

 The magazine included a comic strip, The Adventures of Monitaur, an anime-derived series.
 Although the title character Monitaur was only drawn for the strip, the rest of the magazine's staff personae appeared as characters.
 Monitaur's main storylines were his struggles against The Blowmeister, who represented the leadership of rival magazines such as Electronic Gaming Monthly.
-In 1994, GameFan and two new startups, known as Dark Moon Productions and Dark Moon Comics, entered into an agreement to launch a Monitaur comic book series, and at that time discussions were underway to make a full-length animated movie to be produced by Dark Moon Productions Inc and DMP Multi-media, a sister company founded by Andrew Spencer and Gary Tucker.
+In 1994, GameFan and two new startups, known as Dark Moon Productions and Dark Moon Comics, entered into an agreement to launch a Monitor comic book series, and at that time discussions were underway to make a full-length animated movie to be produced by Dark Moon Productions Inc and DMP Multi-media, a sister company founded by Andrew Spencer and Gary Tucker.

 Golden Megawards

 The winners of GameFan's annual Golden Megawards were chosen by editors.

 Related publications

 GameFan's original editor-in-chief, Dave Halverson, went on to publish Gamers' Republic, and then Play Magazine (an American video-gaming magazine, not to be confused with the English publication of the same name), consisting mostly of former GameFan and Gamers' Republic staff members.
 Gamers' Republic had a run of 35 issues and ceased publication in July 2001 when the dot-com bubble burst.
-Play had a more successful run of 97 issues until the publishing company filed for bankruptcy.
+The Play had a more successful run of 97 issues until the publishing company filed for bankruptcy.

 Tim Lindquist, along with several other members of the original GameFan team, launched a new magazine, Hardcore Gamer.
 They also began developing strategy guides as a part of their publishing company, DoubleJump Books (later renamed OnionBat Books).
-The magazine had a run of 36 issues before they began focusing exclusively on their website.
+The magazine had a run of 36 issues before it began focusing exclusively on its website.

 The DieHard GameFan name was resurrected by Alex Lucard as a website, Diehard GameFAN, with Halverson's blessing.
 While the site covers major game releases, the site also reviews indie games, much like the original magazine.